kuzudb/kuzudb.github.io/docs/blog/kuzu-v-0.0.3.md

 **Improve sideway information passing for join**

-This release fully implements S-Join, ASP-Join and Multiway WCO ASP-Join as decribed in our previous publication `KÙZU Graph Database Management System`.
+This release fully implements S-Join, ASP-Join and Multiway WCO ASP-Join as described in our previous publication `KÙZU Graph Database Management System`.
 We further improve their planning based on cardinality estimation.
-Specifically, we avoid ASP-Joins if the cardinlity of probe side is much bigger than build side, in which the cost of materializing will dominate the gain of sideway information passing.
+Specifically, we avoid ASP-Joins if the cardinality of probe side is much bigger than build side, in which the cost of materializing will dominate the gain of sideway information passing.

 **Improve cardinality estimation**
 This release improves number of factorized tuple based cardinality estimation.